tomswinburne/PyGT/doc/source/tutorial.rst

-Tutorial with graph\_tran
+Tutorial with PyGT
 =========================

-To help you get started, here, we outline a step-by-step guide on how to use the `graph\_tran` package for the analysis of discrete- or continuous-time Markov chains.
+To help you get started, here, we outline a step-by-step guide on how to use the `PyGT` package for the analysis of discrete- or continuous-time Markov chains.
 First, we will go over the various submodules in the package and then walk through various examples of using graph transformation for computing mean first passage times and estimating reduced Markov chains given a community